Top 10 Open Source Software (OSS) Risks

 Over the last decade of reliance on OSS, known vulnerabilities, captured as CVEs, have emerged as the key metric of security.
 Known vulnerabilities, while an important signal, typically capture mistakes made by well-intentioned developers.
 These mistakes could be exploited by attackers and should be fixed, but they hardly encompass the full spectrum of risks that a reliance on OSS includes.

-Operational risks, like ones introduced by outdated or unmaintained software, or next-generation supply chain attacks like name confusion attacks, cannot be captured by CVEs.
-In our previous report, The State of Dependency Management, the Station 9 research team uncovered that 95% of vulnerabilities exist in transitive dependencies (the software packages automatically brought in by the OSS selected by developers).
+In the State of Dependency Management 2022, the Station 9 research team uncovered that 95% of vulnerabilities exist in transitive dependencies (the software packages automatically brought in by the OSS selected by developers).
 And out of those, many are not actually reachable, or will cause a devastating ripple effect of incompatibility if they were updated.
 So in this report, the team sought to find the top risks security and development teams should be ready for, both operational and security.

-The Top 10 OSS Risks
+OSS Top 10 Risks

 Risk Description Category